Motasaith/FB_Bot_Peacekeeper/README.md

 ### 4. Scan a Page
 1. Select your connected account.
-2. Enter the URL of a specific Facebook Post (e.g., `https://m.facebook.com/story.php...`).
+2. Enter the **Page URL** (e.g., `https://www.facebook.com/Nike`) to monitor the latest post, OR a specific **Post URL**.
 3. Click **"Start Watcher Scan"**.
+4. The bot will navigate to the page, find the latest post, and scrape the comments.
-4. Watch the comments appear in the Dashboard!
+5. Watch the comments appear in the Dashboard!

 ---